Mexico Bass Fishing

 Club El Salto - Ron Speed Adventures

-Tap into great Mexico bass fishing at Lake El Salto, a 24,000-acre reservoir (at full pool) in the foothills of the Sierra Madres, less than 90 minutes from Mazatlan.
-The Lake was formed in 1986 when the Elota River was dammed and stocked with 10,000 fingerling Florida-strain bass by the government.
-A forage base primarily of tilapia and shad was also introduced, allowing the bass to grow at unbelievable rates of two pounds per year.
-The numbers of fish caught today are astonishing.
+Tap into great Mexico bass fishing at Lake El Salto, a 24,000-acre reservoir (at full pool) in the foothills of the Sierra Madre, less than 90 minutes from Mazatlan.
+The Lake was formed in 1986 when the government dammed the Elota River and stocked it with 10,000 fingerling Florida-strain bass.
+A forage base primarily of tilapia and shad was also introduced, allowing the bass to grow at an unbelievable rate of two pounds per year.
+The number of fish caught today is astonishing.

 Lake El Salto